In-patient luxury rehab center in Thailand

 Bipolar-disorder-sign-with-photos-around-it

 Bipolar disorder is a mental disorder that causes extreme changes in mood such as intense mood swings from emotional highs (mania) and lows (depression).
 A person with bipolar disorder experiences unusual changes in mood, energy and activity levels, concentration, and day-to-day activities.
-They can be euphoric or hyperactive and suddenly get into a depression episode.
+It is possible for them to be euphoric or hyperactive and suddenly get into a depression episode.

-According to the National Institute of Mental Health, 2.8% of U.S. adults had bipolar disorder in the past year.
+According to the National Institute of Mental Health, bipolar disorder affected an estimated 2.8% of adult Americans in the previous year.
 The prevalence is similar among men and women i.e. 2.9% and 2.8% respectively.
 The same report shows that 4.4% of adults in the United States will develop bipolar disorder at some point in their lifetime.
 The prevalence of bipolar disorder among adolescents is 2.9%.

 Biological differences and genetics are potential causes of bipolar disorder.
 Patients with this condition tend to have physical changes in their brains.
 The genetic component of bipolar disorder stems from the fact that the risk is higher among persons whose first-degree relative has this condition.